alexpaul/in-app-purchases/introductory-offers.md

 > Start by setting up introductory offers in App Store Connect.
 Then, in your app, determine if the user is eligible to receive an introductory offer.
 When the app queries the App Store for a list of available products, display the introductory pricing if the user is eligible to receive them.

-## Testing Eligible and InEligible Users for Introductory Rate
+## Testing Eligible and InEligible Users for Introductory Offers

-1. A fresh used Sandbox user will be eligible for introductory offers.
+1. A fresh used Sandbox Test user will be eligible for introductory offers.
+2. You can also via the "Sandbox Apple ID" manage screen put a user back in an "Eligible" state by clicking on "Reset Eligibility".
-2. To test ineligible users, allow the Sandbox user's subscription to expire, typically 20 to 30 minutes.
+3. To test ineligible users, allow the Sandbox user's subscription to expire, typically 20 to 30 minutes.
-3. Once the subscripiton has been expired, navigate to Settings > App Store > Sandbox Account.
+4. Once the subscripiton has been expired, navigate to Settings > App Store > Sandbox Account.
-4. Click on "Manage" from the "Sandbox Apple ID" alert and resubscribe to the same Product or a Product from the Subscription Group.
+5. Click on "Manage" from the "Sandbox Apple ID" alert and resubscribe to the same Product or a Product from the Subscription Group.
-5. At this time the logged Sandbox user will not be eligible for Introductory Pricing.
+6. At this time the logged Sandbox user will not be eligible for Introductory Pricing.
 Yikes!
 A bit of moving around here.

 ## Resources